 How Do We Measure Speed?

 As a rule, always measure the speed of the Internet in terms of bits-per-second.
 If you see a speed listed in terms of bytes-per-second (or using an abbreviation with an uppercase "B"), multiply this number by 8 to convert to bits-per-second.
 If your browser reports a file downloaded at 150 kBps, you'll know this is 1200 kbps or about 1.2 Mbps.
-Before making a conclusion about whether the speed you receive from a particular download represents a problem with your Time Warner Cable Modem, it's important to understand the factors that can affect Internet speed.
+Before making a conclusion about whether the speed you receive from a particular download represents a problem with your Spectrum Business Modem, it's important to understand the factors that can affect Internet speed.